melvingm101/web_api_tester/README.md

 ## Setup

-`scanner_files` folder contains bash scripts which can be executed.
+- `scanner_files` folder contains bash scripts which can be executed.
 We need to make sure that these packages are installed first.

 - `whatweb`: Responsible for analyzing web request and providing some basic info about the technologies used.

-## Web server setup

-For testing, we can use Metasploitable3 or the OWASP Juice Shop, which can be installed here [OWASP Juice Setup](https://owasp.org/www-project-juice-shop/)
+To start, first we need to create and activate a Python virtual environment.
+It can be done with the following commands:

+- `python -m venv venv`
+- `source venv/bin/activate`

+Next, we can then run `pip install -r requirements.txt` to install all the necessary Python packages.
+Once this is done, we can then head inside the `scanner_files` folder and run `./main.sh`.